COMMENCEMENT

 Graduates will receive five guest tickets, plus their own individual ticket.
 No one will be allowed to enter the Wintrust Arena without a ticket.
 At the time graduates pick up their tickets, they may request additional tickets, and the request will be granted if space is available.

 SAIC does not require a cap and gown for the ceremony.
 This is a celebratory event where graduates are invited to dress as they feel appropriate.
 Should you wish to wear a cap and gown, you may order one by visiting herff.ly/saic.
-Orders are due by April 1.
-Your regalia will be delivered to you directly.
+Orders are due by Monday, April 20.
+Any order from Herff Jones for regalia past this deadline will incur an added late fee charge.
+Your regalia will be delivered directly to your home.

 SAIC has contracted with Grad Images to take professional photos of graduates as they walk across the stage.
 A variety of photo packages will be available for purchase, and proofs will be emailed to the student’s SAIC email address within one week of the ceremony.
 Learn more about the options available for pictures at gradimages.com.